 The Assessment: Certificate in Applied Leadership is a mail-in assessment.
 Enroll in this assessment when you have completed all required courses and your portfolio is ready to submit for marking; it is recommended that you begin work on your portfolio in LEAD-1100 Lead Yourself First.
 You must be enrolled in the CAL certificate program before submitting this assessment.
-Certificate enrolment forms are found on the Certificate for Applied Leadership webpage under the heading "Enrolment Process".
-Required courses include LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, LEAD-1504, and CRES-1100 or CRES-1101 plus two electives, which need to be completed prior to enrollment.
-Submit your completed portfolio to leadership@ jibc.ca with your full name, contact information and "CAL Final Assessment" in the subject line.
+Certificate enrolment forms are found on the Certificate for Applied Leadership webpage under the heading "Enrolment Process", Submit your completed portfolio to leadership@ jibc.ca with your full name, contact information and "CAL Final Assessment" in the subject line.

-Prerequisites: Required courses include LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, LEAD-1504, and CRES-1100 or CRES-1101 plus two electives, which need to be completed prior to enrollment.
+Prerequisite(s): LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, LEAD-1504, and CRES-1100 or CRES-1101 plus two electives, which need to be completed prior to enrollment.
 You must also be enrolled in the certificate program.